 Especially in the monastic community, this rule has divided monks.
 Those who strictly don’t touch money will not mix with other monks who do or allow other monks in their monastery.
 However the larger community can play a role when they collect donations from the community by not putting money into their hand and only into the hands of their assistant (Kipia).

 If you can’t touch money, how do monks survive?

-Monks and Nuns survive solely on donations.
+A monk’s life relies solely on donations.
 Every morning at 4 a.m. we make our way out to the local communities (each morning it will be a different place) and beg for what ever people can give.
 This could be meat, vegetables, rice or money.

-So monks aren’t vegetarians?
+So monks Aren’t Vegetarians?

-Not necessarily, we eat what ever people donate.
+A monk’s life doesn’t necessarily need to be purely a vegetarian one.
+We eat what ever people donate.
 In Myanmar we think that we cannot help all animals, then what is the point in torturing yourself in trying to.